HiFromAjay/hifromajay.github.io/index.md

 ***
 <div style="text-align: justify"> <b>Bio:</b> I am an Assistant Professor at North Dakota State University.
 Prior to joining NDSU, I worked as a Postdoctoral Researcher for over two years at the University of Alberta and three years at Kyungpook National University.
-I earned both my Master’s degree (2013) and Ph.D.
+I earned both my Master’s (2013) and Ph.D.
 (2017) from Kyungpook National University under the supervision of Prof. Woo Jin Lee.
 Before pursuing graduate studies, I spent over five years in the software industry, where I co-founded two startups and served as a business development manager in two organizations.
  I have also served as a session chair, program committee member, and reviewer for prestigious conferences and journals, including MSR, FSE, ASE, SANER, ICSME, MobileSoft, ICSE, TSE, and EMSE.
 Further details are available in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a> (Updated Jan 12, 2025).